hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 insert into employee (id, name) values (6097, 'Steve');
 ```

 Great.
-We now have a table in the database with a three rows of data in it.
+We now have a table in the database with three rows of data in it.

 ### Generating the Persistence Code